Tzab/Digital-Economy-2021-H2/Week01/Unit 1.1.md

 ## Questions

 1)When and where was the Digital Economy term first time appeared?
--appeared until 1995 in the best-seller The Digital Economy: Rethinking Promise and Peril in the Age of Networked Intelligence by Don Tapscott
+- appeared until 1995 in the best-seller The Digital Economy: Rethinking Promise and Peril in the Age of Networked Intelligence by Don Tapscott

 2)Industrial revolutions are a component of two economic periods.
 What are these?
--the installation period and the deployment period
+- the installation period and the deployment period

 3)What is the installation period?
--refers to the moment when the innovations of the beginning of a new revolution emerge, begin to be adopted by industries and society in general, experiment with them and speculate around them, generating a kind of bubble that when it bursts begins an economic crisis that gives way to the next period.
+- refers to the moment when the innovations of the beginning of a new revolution emerge, begin to be adopted by industries and society in general, experiment with them and speculate around them, generating a kind of bubble that when it bursts begins an economic crisis that gives way to the next period.

 4)what is the unfolding period?
 - after a collapse, everything begins to transform, rebuild and stabilize.
 Experimentation and failed tests allow lessons to be learned that will be established and accepted as more reliable paradigms and models than their predecessors, allowing better use of innovations.

 5) What is the role of ICT during a crisis?
--these technologies allow the collection, analysis and sharing of relevant data for the economy that better allow the quality of life, the environment and working conditions.
+- these technologies allow the collection, analysis and sharing of relevant data for the economy that better allow the quality of life, the environment and working conditions.

 6) what is the priority in the next revolution?
--the emphasis that is currently being placed on innovation is very obvious.
+- the emphasis that is currently being placed on innovation is very obvious.
 While in the past economic growth was supported by environmental resources and human labor, today the government has realized over the years how the environment is increasingly precarious and the young population has been reducing.
 So, investments have been concentrated on innovation.

 7) What are the changes in communication during industry 2.0?
 - the appearance of new methods such as telegraph and telephone, in addition to the beginning of two modes of transport: automobile and airplane.